-Anchorage, Alaska turns the Last Frontier red, white and blue for the Fourth of July.
-The city starts our Independence Day celebrations early – and not just because Alaska loves a good party.
+Anchorage, Alaska turns the Great Land red, white and blue for the Fourth of July.
+The city starts its Independence Day celebrations early – and not just because Alaska loves a good party.

 Get a jump on Independence Day; fireworks shoot into the skies over Eagle River on July 3.